MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Czech/fixed-assets.md

 ms.service: dynamics365-business-central
 ms.topic: conceptual
-ms.search.keywords: Czech, finance, CZ, Fixed Assets ms.date: 01/08/2020
+ms.search.keywords: Czech, finance, CZ, Fixed Assets ms.date: 04/01/2021
 ms.reviewer: v-pejano
 ms.author: v-makune
 ---

-# Fixed Assets
+# Fixed Assets in the Czech Version

 ## Fixed Assets Tax Depreciation

 The Fixed Assets Tax Depreciation feature calculates and posts tax depreciation in compliance with the Income Tax Act (Law 586/1992 §26 - §33).
 This feature has a special setup for tax depreciation groups to enable entering rates and coefficients for new depreciation methods with fixed assets tax depreciation.

 Each long-term tangible fixed asset belongs to a depreciation group.
 These groups determine minimal depreciation periods and parameters used for calculating depreciation.
 The following depreciation methods are provided for long-term tangible fixed asset (FA) depreciations for tax purposes: